CORUZEN/SDB/3-DEVELOPMENT-KNOWLEDGE-BASE.md

 ---

-**📚 This knowledge base represents 6 months of intensive development, 3 major version releases, and enterprise-grade best practices.
+**📚 This knowledge base represents 6 months of intensive development, 3 major version releases, enterprise-grade best practices, and complete endpoint certification with 100% success rate.
 Use it as the foundation for all future FRIAXIS development work.**

 ---

-*Last Updated: September 19, 2025*
+*Last Updated: September 23, 2025*
-*Version: 3.0.0*
+*Version: 4.0.2*
-*Status: Production Ready* ✅
+*Status: Production Ready with Certified Endpoints* ✅